 Already have a resume and/or cover letter written but want a second opinion?
-Book a 20 minute appointment with one of our trained peer advisors.
-They will meet with you over Microsoft Teams and provide feedback on the formatting and content of your resume and/or cover letter.
-This is an especially ideal option if are planning to apply for a part-time or entry-level role.
+A peer advisor can provide feedback on the formatting and content of your resume and/or cover letter.
+This is an especially ideal option if you are planning to apply for a part-time or entry-level role.

-If you would like a longer appointment or a more thorough review, see below to learn how to book with one of our professional advisors.
+Please note that students will be helped on a first come, first served basis and that peers will be able to meet with you for up to 15 minutes so that others can also receive assistance.
+If you would like more time or a more thorough review, see below to learn how to book with one of our professional advisors.

 Scheduled Appointments with a Career Advisor